Who Can Enter the County Fair

 How to Enter

-For non-livestock entries, bring your entries to the fairgrounds on Wednesday, September 6th.
-Our exhibit building this year will be the smaller stone building known as the HCE building - see the map here.
+For non-livestock entries, bring your entries to the fairgrounds on Wednesday, September 4th.
+Our exhibit building is the smaller stone building known as the HCE building - see the map here.
 Start at the fair secretary's table inside the building and give your name, address and phone number.
 You'll be given an exhibitor form and number.
 The volunteers will then help you with the paperwork to enter your items.

 Remember, your white exhibitor form MUST be turned in to the fair secretary after entering your items for your entry to be valid!